 - Clothes hangers

 - Small cooking pans (for apartments with stoves) or microwave dishes (for apartments with microwaves), ice trays and eating utensils

 - Study lamp, table lamp, and/or floor lamp (halogen lamps are prohibited)

 - Toilet articles, including soap, toilet paper, etc.

 - Cleaning supplies

 The following articles are not appropriate in the resident's apartment.
 Please do not bring these articles.

-6. Candles, oil-burning lamps, halogen lamps and incense are prohibited under the current fire safety codes (REMINDER: All apartments are smoke-free and tobacco-free.)
-Room Cleaning
+- Candles, oil-burning lamps, halogen lamps and incense are prohibited under the current fire safety codes (REMINDER: All apartments are smoke-free and tobacco-free.)

-All students are expected to maintain their own apartments.
-Regular health and safety inspections are routinely conducted by Housing staff.
+You are expected to maintain your own room/apartment if you choose to live on campus.
+Regular health and safety inspections are routinely conducted by AUM’s Housing staff if you live in one of AUM’s Residential Halls.
 The University does provide a general maintenance and cleaning staff, but this is only for public areas within each building.